Ajanth/opensupports/DEVELOPMENT.md

 ##### Production Task

 Just as there is a task for development, there is also a `npm build` task for putting the project into a production-ready state.
 This will run each of the tasks, while also adding the image minification task discussed above and the result store in `dist/` folder.
+- Note: On windows, the npm build will throw an error. replace the script occurence of NODE_ENV="production" with $env:NODE_ENV="production" or run the build commands manually.

 **Reminder:** Notice there is `index.html` and `index.php`.
 The first one searches the backend server where `config.js` says it, the second one uses `/api` to find the server.
 If you want to run OpenSupports in a single server, then use `index.php`.